reddit/baseplate.py/docs/api/baseplate/observers/timeout.rst

    # this overrides the default timeout.
    # - thrift services: the name of the thrift RPC method
    # - pyramid services: the name of the route (config.add_route)
+   # can be set to 'infinite' to disable the timeout altogether.
    server_timeout.by_endpoint.is_healthy = 300 milliseoncds
    server_timeout.by_endpoint.my_method = 12 seconds